Radiation oncologist: Iran

 In Iran, radiation oncologists, who are trained in non-surgical aspects of oncology (including radiation therapy) directly enter a 5-year residency program after completion of 7 years of training in general medicine and acceptance in national comprehensive residency exam.

 Nepal

 In Nepal, only Bir Hospital runs residency program on Radiation Oncology, under NAMS.
 It's a 3 years residency program, and the main domains are Chemotherapy, Radiotherapy and Palliative Care.

+Spain

+In Spain Radiation Oncology Specialists undertake a 4 year specialization program and are recognized to apply both ionizing radiation therapies and chemotherapy.
+Most fellows follow the policies emerged from leading national society SEOR (Sociedad Española de Oncología Radioterápica).

 Role of the Radiation oncologist

 The Radiation oncologist is responsible for preparing the treatment plan where the radiation is required.
 Some of the treatment methods are radioactive implantations, external beam radiotherapy, hyperthermia, and combined modality therapy such as radiotherapy with surgery, chemotherapy, or immunotherapy.

 Equipment

 To provide the treatment correctly, a series of equipment is needed which will help to complement it.
-First, a simulator and treatment preparation must be carried out, this consists of locating the area where the tumor is located to know where exactly the patient will be exposed at the time of treatment.
+First, a simulator and treatment preparation must be carried out.
+This consists of locating the area where the tumor is located to know where exactly the patient will be exposed at the time of treatment.
 The equipment used to perform this work is a computed tomography (CT) scan, a Magnetic resonance imaging (MRI), and W x-ray.
-After this, the place where the patient will be treated is marked and an immobilizer is created which will help at no time to expose another area of the body to this radiation.
-To complement this immobilizer they use tape, foam sponges, headrests, molds, and plaster cast.
-Also when the treatment is in the area of the head and neck is used a thermoplastic mask.
-This mask is exactly molded to your shape, to later secure it on some screws that the treatment table has, which helps to better mobilize the patient.
-When the entire treatment plan is ready, the patient will be assigned (it will depend on his type of cancer and the stage he is in) the days he will visit the clinic to perform the treatment and monitor him.
+Subsequently, the site targeted for treatment is marked and an immobilizer is created which helps to limit exposure another body area to the radiation.
+To complement this immobilizer staff will employ tape, foam sponges, headrests, molds and plaster casts.
+When treatment is in the head and neck area a thermoplastic mask is employed.
+This mask is precisely molded to the patient's shape and secured it to fasteners on the treatment table.
+This improves patient stability.
+When the treatment plan is complete, the patient will be assigned (depending upon the type of cancer and its stage) appointments to perform the therapy and monitoring.